HubSpot/cms-react-boilerplate/README.md

 The `cms-react-boilerplate` legacy repository is a starting place for building and running a SPA (single page application) style React App on a HubSpot page.
 The React build itself is not directly connected to HubSpot.

 Recently HubSpot has released "CMS JS Building Blocks" for general availability.
-Read documentation and [views examples here](https://github.com/HubSpot/cms-js-building-block-examples).
+Read documentation and [view examples here](https://github.com/HubSpot/cms-js-building-block-examples).
 The "building blocks" feature directly integrates React on the server and the client with HubSpot and enables building HubSpot modules in React.
 Further, it builds on the [HubSpot Developer Projects](https://developers.hubspot.com/docs/platform/create-a-project) system which provides CI/CD build and deploy functionality.

 ## Getting Started